Empire / Regency (approx. 1795-1820)

 Different Regency hem decoration styles (© Epochs of Fashion)

-Regency underclothes (© Epochs of Fashion)
+Regency short stays and shift on dress mannequin (© Epochs of Fashion)

 Under the visible dress, several undergarments had their place: